mikaelvesavuori/serverless-observability-example/README.md

 - You are logged into AWS through your environment

 ## Deployment

+_Version 2.0 introduced support for Datadog.
+It won't quite be as a rich an experience as using Honeycomb but it will definitely be servicable._

+The instructions below relate broadly to either tool.
+When it comes to getting API keys as such, please refer to [Datadog's own instructions](https://docs.datadoghq.com/account_management/api-app-keys/).

+Make sure to check the respective `serverless.yml` files for the services and remove anything you don't want to use.

 ### 1. Get a free Honeycomb account and API key